Art Director

 Cooking up Efficiently

-After realizing how important drums were to the overall beat, I started liking my favorite drum loops on Splice.
+After realizing how important drums were to the overall beat, I started paying attention to what my favorite drum loops were on Splice.
 Eventually, while using Splice, I noticed that my ear was consistently drawn to the same quality drum loop for a particular BPM.
 So, I ended up making a list of the best drum loops on Splice for every BPM.
 Now, whenever I find a sick melody, I look it’s BPM, and already know which drum loop to use.

 “Sound selection is what will seperate you from the amatuers” — T-Minus

-Hip-hop producer !llmind interviewed T-Minus and asked what he has learned over the years about developing sound selection.
-T-Minus put it simply: "What separates the big producers from the little producers is who has the better sounds, who has the more developed ear, and whose beats knock the hardest."
-After saying that, T-Minus immediately mentioned Timbaland.
+I was watching an interview where !llmind asked T-Minus what he's learned over the years about sound selection.
+T-Minus kept it real: “What separates the big producers from the little producers is who has the better sounds, who has the more developed ear, and whose beats knock the hardest.”
+And the first name out of his mouth?
+Timbaland.

 When I downloaded FL Studio in 2019, the first thing I said to myself was, "Winning a Grammy at 80 feels just as good as winning a Grammy at 30."
 When you believe that, truly believe that, you give yourself permission to enjoy the journey.
 If you give yourself time, you're more likely to continue with the craft for a very long time.